03difoha/1-day-coding/README.md

 }
 ```

-Now the image *covers* the content of your app, ie the `body` but you have probably noticed that it doesn't cover the *whole browser window*.
+Now the image *covers* the content of your app, i.e. the `body` but you have probably noticed that it doesn't cover the *whole browser window*.
 The last touch we can add to the background image, to make it cover the whole browser window is adding `background-attachment: fixed;`

 ```css
 html